Subhash106/asg/README.md

 12- register and then login.

-13- create personal access token by navigating to the "Personal Access Tokens" menu and copy & paste it into the headers of the ajax request located at "asg/resources/views/products/index.blade.php"
+13- create access token(Personal Access Token or client credentials or password client credentials or Authorization code or implicit access token)  by navigating to the "Access Tokens" menu and copy & paste it into the headers of the ajax request located at "asg/resources/views/products/index.blade.php"

 			$.ajax({
                 url: url,